k2view-academy/K2View-Academy/articles/TDM/tdm_gui/02_tdm_gui_user_types.md

   </tr>
   </table>

 - User id **johnD123** logs into the Fabric Web Framework and is authenticated by Fabric.
-This user connects to the TDM GUI application.
+This user connects to the TDM Portal application.

 - The TDM gets the following attributes from the user session: